-4.2.3 Comparison with GMC Masses
+4.2.3 Comparison with GMC masses

 The work of C14 on the GMC properties in M51 showed that the GMC mass function is not universal inside the galaxy.
-Hughes et al. (2013) showed that the GMC mass function distribution in M51 are shallower in regions of brighter CO emission, suggesting a tight relation between the distribution of molecular gas inside the galaxy and the properties of single GMCs.
-In the same work, the authors compared properties of young (age< 107 Myr) clusters from the catalogue by Chandar et al. (2011) to GMC properties, finding that mass functions slopes of YSCs and GMCs are in good agreement in many subregions.
+Hughes et al.

+(2013) showed that the GMC mass function distribution in M51 is shallower in regions of brighter CO emission, suggesting a tight relation between the distribution of molecular gas inside the galaxy and the properties of single GMCs.
+In the same work, the authors compared properties of young (age < 10 Myr) clusters from the catalogue by Chandar et al. (2011) to GMC properties, finding that mass function slopes of YSCs and GMCs are in good agreement in many subregions.
 The fits of the mass function in the previous paragraphs seem to suggest that, also in the case of YSCs, the mass function varies at sub-galactic scales.
-Following up the work of Hughes et al. (2013), we investigate here the possibility of a direct relation between GMC and cluster mass functions using our YSC catalogue and the the GMC results reported by C14.
+Following up the work of Hughes et al. (2013), we investigate here the possibility of a direct relation between GMC and cluster mass functions using our YSC catalogue and the GMC results reported by C14.

-In the work by C14, the mass function is fitted with the code mspecfit.pro in the same way as we did for the star clusters, and their results are listed in our Tab.
-6. In this comparison, we are limited by the small area covered by PAWS.
+In the work by C14, the mass function is fitted with the code MSPECFIT.PRO in the same way as we did for the star clusters, and their results are listed in our Table 6.
+In this comparison, we are limited by the small area covered by PAWS.
 The GMC population extends only to a partial fraction of Bin 2.
-We anyway divide the GMC population in MR, Bin 1 and Bin 2 sub-samples.
+We anyway divide the GMC population into MR, Bin 1, and Bin 2 subsamples.

 The GMC mass function properties appear to change significantly across different environments of the galaxy.
-However, as observed for the clusters, the MR has the shallowest slope and Bin 2 the steepest, with Bin 1 having a value in between
+However, as observed for the clusters, the MR has the shallowest slope and Bin 2 the steepest, with Bin 1 having a value in between the two. $M_0$ for Bin 2 in the GMC sample is almost a factor of 3 larger than for Bin 1, but the relative error on that value is more than 50 per cent.
+This is likely caused by small-number statistics due to the restricted number of GMCs falling in Bin 2.
+The truncation masses recovered in the MR and in Bin 1 are similar.